Armoured vehicles of the Cypriot National Guard: Marmon Herrington Mk-IVF AFV

 An estimated 40 of these armored cars served in the 21 EAN (21st Armored Reconnaissance Battalion), which are known to have been in service in 1964.
 The vehicles were either supplied from Britain or Greece as surplus.
 The Marmon Herrington Mk-IVF's in service with the National Guard during 1974 were likely to be some of the very last of their type to see main deployment in battle, anywhere in the world (a situation similar to the Daimler Dingo's and M8 Greyhounds) - evidence of a modern war fought with vintage weapons by a Commonwealth country, where virtually the entire inventory is made up of surplus materials from other countries.

 Although the vehicle was typically intended for a 3-man crew, it is not uncommon to encounter photographs suggesting a four-man crew in Cypriot service.

 During the war of July–August 1974, and the coup preceding it, Marmon-Herrington Mk-IVF armored vehicles were photographed with two-tone camouflage (dark olive green and mustard white), probably applied just before combat conditions to break up the colour.
 It was standard practice in combat conditions to completely cover the vehicle with foliage and / or foliage mesh, and this too is recorded by photography.
 External stores were either strapped in bags on the side of the hull, or in baskets or holders on the rear quarters of the hull.
 A spare tyre was typically carried at the rear of the vehicle.
 During 1964, there are photographic records that the Marmon Herrington's carried a two-digit identification number, painted in white paint on the front right quarter of the chassis, just right of the headlamp on that side, with one recorded number being "39".
 The vehicles were routinely brought out in immaculate conditions for parades during the 1960s, which were fairly frequent, and may often have been reviewed without identification numbers.
 In some instances, the carriage baskets at the rear were either removed or painted bright white for parades.
 All of the vehicles mounted a radio set with high-gain antennae.

 The vehicle was not particularly well armored by 1970s combat standards, achieving up to 20mm and moderate sloping of the front and side plating.
 Survivability would have been largely down to a potential road speed of 80 km/h and the addition of two forward firing smoke mortars, as well as a radio for situational awareness.
 Armament was a British QF 2-pounder 40mm anti-tank gun, of WW2 era, with a range of anything up to 1,000 yards at a muzzle velocity of 2,650 feet per second, mounted in a two-man turret.
-Secondary armament was a co-axial Browning 7.62mm machine gun, suggesting a late production 1943 sub-variant.
+Secondary armament was a coaxial Browning 7.62mm machine gun, suggesting a late production 1943 sub-variant.

-One of these vehicles with the designation EF020 is now on display at the National Tank Museum in Bonnington Dorset England it was transported to the UK in 1986.
+One of these vehicles with the designation of EF020 is now on display at the National Tank Museum in Bonnington, Dorset, England, and it was transported to the UK in 1986.